 European Elm Scale

 European Elm Scale is a soft scale insect that attacks Elm and Hackberry trees.
-Heavy infestations cause large amounts of honeydew to be produced which turns into a grayish/black-colored sooty mold.
-Homeowners call us when honeydew falls from affected trees onto patios, decks, and vehicles.
-Soil products to treat European Elm Scale are applied in early summer.
+Heavy infestations produce large amounts of honeydew which turns into a grayish/black-colored sooty mold.
+Homeowners should call us when honeydew falls from affected trees onto patios, decks, and vehicles.
+We’ll apply soil products to treat European Elm Scale in early summer.

 Walnut Twig Beetle

 The Walnut Twig Beetle is a carrier of a fungus that causes Thousand Cankers Disease (TCD) in Walnut Trees.
 TCD is lethal.
-It is carried from tree to tree by the very small Walnut Twig Beetle.
+The very small Walnut Twig Beetle carries the fungus from tree to tree.
 The fungus causes small, dead areas in the bark called cankers that girdles the branches until the tree dies.
-There are no effective treatments to save Walnut Trees once infected.
+There are no effective treatments to save Walnut trees once infected.
 The best course is tree removal and it is important that the tree debris be processed professionally to avoid the spread of TCD.

-Adult Oystershell Scales are 1/8 inch long, grey or brown in color and shaped like an oyster shell.
+Adult Oystershell Scales are 1/8 inch long, grey or brown in color, and shaped like an oyster shell.
 When the eggs hatch in early spring, the nymphs move around on legs looking for feeding sites.
 This is when they colonize trees.
 After a few days, the nymphs molt and lose their legs and become a scale.
-Horticultural oils are used when trees are dormant, and to kill scale eggs.
+We use horticultural oils when trees are dormant to kill scale eggs.
 We recommend using other control products during scale outbreaks.